 I’ve been a storyteller all my life.

-I received my Bachelor’s degree in History at Hillsdale College.
+I received my B.A. in History.
 People have asked, “What do you do with a history degree?”
+A lot, actually:

 - Write.
 With history, you don’t just write to convey dry information, but to tell a story of events, people, and ideas.

 - Research.
-History requires you to build research skills and seek out into numerous sources.
+History requires you to build research skills and seek out numerous sources.

 - See the big picture.
 A study of history often involves looking at trends that develop over decades or centuries.

 - Pay attention to details.
 The historian is concerned not only with the big picture, but the impact of a seemingly minuscule decision by a single individual.

 Aren’t those the qualities all good writers should have?